 But, wow, when tomatoes are picked fresh in peak season, there's nothing better.
 In the summer, a plate of sliced tomatoes with a bit of salt and pepper is all I need in the world.

 That's not true.
 I also want this sauce.
 Gallons and gallons of it.

 Lucky for me, roasted tomato sauce is super easy to make.
 Sometimes I even get ambitious enough to make extra, freezing or canning it for those loooooong winter months when fresh tomatoes are not an option.

-The important thing with the sheet pan you use is that it absolutely MUST have rimmed edges.
-If you use a flat edge pan, tomato juice will run out all over your oven while the tomatoes roast.
+The important thing for roasting tomatoes is that the sheet pan has rimmed edges.
+If you use a flat-edge pan, tomato juice will run out all over your oven while the tomatoes roast.
 This is not a great situation and should be avoided. 😁

 The second tool that's super useful to have is a food mill.
 It's not 100% necessary to have a food mill (see the note at the bottom of the recipe for making roasted tomato sauce without a food mill), it just makes the process easier.

 Also - bonus! - if you can make delicious no-peel apple butter with your food mill when tomatoes are no longer in season, but apples are.

 Wash the tomatoes, remove the stems and cut them in half.
 Lay the tomatoes cut side up on a rimmed baking sheet and scatter garlic cloves over and around the tomatoes.
 There's no need to peel the cloves.